dhruv-saxena/js-gerb-merge/README.md

 js-gerb-merge
 =============

 Merge gerbers and panelize PCBs in your browser.
 This project is on-going and not yet in a usable state.
+If you want to use this, clone the repo and open js-gerb-merge.html in Firefox/Chrome.

 Libraries used
 --------------